Philonous/nix-exposition/README.md

 Also note that Nix doesn't really have an air-tight way of restricting you from breaking those invariants.
 If you do, the contents of the store path will be inconsistent and software depending on it may fail.
-However, Nix does try to guide you towards writing consistent Derivations.
+However, Nix does try to guide you towards writing consistent derivations.

 ### What is the Nix language